AmadeusITGroup/dataio-framework/docs/content/configuration/date-filters.md

 layout: default
 parent: Configuration
 nav_order: 4
 fields:
-    - name: Reference
+  - name: reference
       mandatory: "Yes"
       description: A date in the yyyy-MM-dd format.
-      example: Reference = "2023-07-01"
+    example: reference = "2023-07-01"
-    - name: Offset
+  - name: offset
       mandatory: "Yes"
       description: A time delta, expressed as <+/-><N, a number><time unit, e.g. D(ays), H(ours)...>
-      example: Offset = "-7D"
+    example: offset = "-7D"
-    - name: Column
+  - name: column
       mandatory: "Yes"
       description: The name of the column that contains the date to filter.
-      example: Column = "arrival_date"
+    example: column = "arrival_date"
 ---
 # Date Filters

 It might be necessary for your applications to filter input datasets by a specific a date range.
-This is made possible by Data I/O directly in the configuration file, via the DateFilter input field.
+This is made possible by Data I/O directly in the configuration file, via the `date_filter` input field.

-DateFilter's availability is decided at pipe level.
-Please refer to their specific documentation to know whether DateFilter is available.
+`date_filter`'s availability is decided at pipe level.
+Please refer to their specific documentation to know whether it is available.
 {: .warning}

 ## Fields

-DateFilter requires a Reference and an Offset, in order to define a date range, and a Column, in order to specify where to apply the filter.
+`date_filter` requires a `reference` and an `offset`, in order to define a date range, as well as a `column` field in order to specify where to apply the filter.

 {% include fields_table.md fields=page.fields %}